jirimotyl/PsychometricCurse/README.md

 - You may **not** redistribute or reuse the data in other projects.
 - You may **not** use the data for commercial purposes.
 - You must **attribute the data contributors** as specified in the dataset documentation.
+- Any interpretation, analysis, or application of this data must be performed by, or under the direct supervision of, a **licensed psychologist or a professional skilled in psychometrics**.